Acle roadworks force drivers to take detour via Great Yarmouth or Wroxham

 Roadworks taking place in Acle have forced drivers to take a nine mile detour via either Great Yarmouth or Wroxham.

-The A1065 is currently closed between Boat Dyke Lane and Hermitage Close in the town as Anglian Water carries out repairs on a burst water main in the area.
+The A1064 is currently closed between Boat Dyke Lane and Hermitage Close in the town as Anglian Water carries out repairs on a burst water main in the area.

 Works are expected to last until Monday, June 27, with the water provider warning drivers of long delays at busy times.